Piaget's Theory of Cognitive Development: The Four Stages Explained

 In addition to his theoretical work, Piaget was a proponent of active learning, advocating that children learn best through interaction with their environment rather than passive reception of information.
 His insights into language development, logical thinking, and the unique ways preoperational children perceive the world have become foundational in both psychology and education.

-Piaget founded the International Centre for Genetic Epistemology in Geneva and was honored with numerous accolades throughout his career.
-His legacy continues through the Jean Piaget Society, an organization dedicated to advancing research in developmental psychology and promoting his ideas.
+Piaget founded the International Centre for Genetic Epistemology in Geneva and was honoured with numerous accolades throughout his career.
+His legacy continues through the Jean Piaget Society, an organisation dedicated to advancing research in developmental psychology and promoting his ideas.

 Jean Piaget passed away on September 16, 1980, but his influence endures.
 His pioneering work on cognitive development and the stages of development remains a cornerstone of scientific knowledge in psychology, shaping how we understand the growth of human intelligence and learning.